-The Ironbridge Gorge WHS SPD would provide residents, business and organisations that intend to submit planning applications with planning guidance.
+The Ironbridge Gorge WHS SPD will provide residents, business and organisations that intend to submit planning applications with planning guidance.
 Users and stakeholders for the SPD will include: -

 - Local residents;

 - Businesses based within the WHS;

 - Architects, developers and planners;

 - Statutory Agencies;

-- Town and Parish Councils;
+- Town and Parish Councils:

 - Unitary Authorities (Shropshire Council and Telford and Wrekin Council);

 - World Heritage Site Steering Group.

 - Local MPs

 - Government Departments and Agencies

-Once adopted, the SPD would be used by Shropshire Council when determining planning applications within the WHS and its setting within the Council's administrative area.
-Assuming it is also adopted by Telford and Wrekin Council, it would be used for the same purpose in their administrative area.
+Once adopted, the Ironbridge Gorge WHS SPD will be used by Shropshire Council when determining planning applications within the WHS and its setting within the Council's administrative area.
+Assuming it is also adopted by Telford and Wrekin Council, it will be used for the same purpose in their administrative area.